mimolabs/mimolabs.github.io/_posts/2018-06-13-install-mimo-digital-ocean.markdown

 description: Learn how to install MIMO on Digital Ocean
 ---

-# Instaling MIMO in less than 30 minutes
+# Installing MIMO in less than 30 minutes

 The brand-new MIMO Community Edition is here.
 MIMO is opensource, free to use and has everything you need to offer guest WiFi access.